sowcow/blog/content/posts/mean-streets.md

 # Aside

-My favorite posts start with having no clear idea and end with having the movie solved.
+My favorite posts start with having no clear idea and end with having the movie solved in specifics.
-I hope it is not having no idea that is being gratified here.
-I think it is about the first step, as with everything.
+I hope that "System Two" thinking gets "gratified" in this still.